Cray-HPE/docs-csm/operations/Backup_HMS.md

-# Create a Backup of HMS Items for reinstall
+# Create a Backup of HMS Items for Reinstall

 ## Procedure